-- A brief explanation of the infractions for which the entity is being warned: - A timeline of communications between the offending entity and the Program Administrator; - Reference to which specific Program requirement(s) the entity violated: - An explanation regarding how the Approved Vendor and/or Designee can appeal the formal warning to the IPA and the deadline for an appeal.
+- A brief explanation of the infractions for which the entity is being warned; - A timeline of communications between the offending entity and the Program Administrator; - Reference to which specific Program requirement(s) the entity violated: - An explanation regarding how the Approved Vendor and/or Designee can appeal the formal warning to the IPA and the deadline for an appeal.

-For Designees, a copy of the warning letter will be sent-to the Designee's Approved Vendor(s).
+For Designees, a copy of the warning letter will be sent to the Designee's Approved Vendor(s).
 For nested Designees, a copy will also be sent to the Designee under which the entity receiving the warning letter is nested.

-All disciplinary determinations madeformal disciplinary actions (suspensions or revocation of Approved Vendor / Designee status) taken by the Program Administrator for consumer protection violations will be communicated through a written explanation of the determination that includes the following:
+All formal disciplinary actions (suspensions or revocation of Approved Vendor / Designee status) taken by the Program Administrator for consumer protection violations will be communicated through a written explanation of the determination that includes the following:

-- A brief explanation of the infractions for which the entity is being disciplined; - A timeline of communications between the offending entity and the Program Administrator; - RSpecific reference to which specific Program requirement(s)/guideline(s) the offending entity violated: - An explanation of any disciplinary action, including what specific conduct is no longer permitted in connection with the Program through the length of the suspension; and- - An explanation regarding how the Approved Vendor and/or Designee can appeal the disciplinary determination to the IPA (if applicable) and the deadline for submission applicable to any appeal.
+- A brief explanation of the infractions for which the entity is being disciplined; - A timeline of communications between the offending entity and the Program Administrator; - Reference to which specific Program requirement(s) the entity violated; - An explanation of any disciplinary action, including what specific conduct is no longer permitted in connection with the Program through the length of the suspension; and - An explanation regarding how the Approved Vendor and/or Designee can appeal the disciplinary determination to the IPA and the deadline for an appeal.

 A copy of the letter will be sent to all Approved Vendors and Designees that are linked in the Portal, or otherwise registered as acting in partnership with, the entity that is suspended or whose status is revoked.
-For Designees, a copy of the warning letter will be sent to the Designee's Approved Vendor(s).